You are here

 • Ensure that the patient has access to information about the process for making a complaint.

 Sufficient detail is to be recorded in patient records to reflect the information provided to the patient about the incident, associated risks and likely consequences.
-The dental practitioner will notify the occurrence of the adverse event to their professional indemnity insurer, consistent with the clauses of their policy.
+The dental practitioner will notify their professional indemnity insurer of the occurrence of the adverse event, consistent with the clauses of their policy.

 Respect